 2019: Rhinoworld (Combined International Rhinologic Meeting), Chicago, Illinois Top 10 Abstract

 Dr. Abuzeid’s clinical interests include acute and chronic sinusitis, sinonasal and skull base tumors, cerebrospinal fluid leaks, smell and taste disorders, nasal obstruction and sinonasal allergy.
 He is a fellowship-trained rhinologist and skull base surgeon with expertise in endoscopic sinus surgery and uses the latest office-based and operating room techniques.
 As a member of the University of Washington skull base program, Dr. Abuzeid works with his colleagues in neurosurgery to perform minimally invasive surgery for tumors of the skull base.

-Dr. Abuzeid is interested in novel therapeutics for the treatment of chronic rhinosinusitis.
+Dr. Abuzeid works alongside partners in UW Engineering and the tech industry to innovate and develop new technologies such as, for example, artificial intelligence supported clinical decision-making, real-time surgical navigation, and augmented reality.
+These innovations are aimed at making surgery smarter, safer, and more efficient.
+Dr. Abuzeid is also interested in novel therapeutics for the treatment of chronic rhinosinusitis.
 As a nationally recognized researcher, he has received competitive research grants to support his work.
-He is the Principal Investigator for a study focused on using nanoparticles to treat chronic sinusitis, which has been featured at numerous conferences and won an award from the American Rhinologic Society.
-Dr. Abuzeid partners with colleagues around the country to research the management of the most severe forms of chronic sinusitis including aspirin-exacerbated respiratory disease.
-He is involved in cancer research and was part of the team that successfully isolated the first skull base chordoma in the lab.
+He is the Principal Investigator for two studies focused on using nanoparticles to treat chronic sinusitis.
+This work has featured at numerous conferences and won an award from the American Rhinologic Society.
+In the past, Dr. Abuzeid was involved in cancer research and was part of the team that successfully isolated the first skull base chordoma in the lab.
 This “cell line” is now being studied by researchers all over the world.
 Dr. Abuzeid has published over 40 peer-reviewed journal articles and has presented his work at national and international conferences.